The World of Andoria

 The Gold Coast

-Situated on the central east coast of Andoria, the country of Protego is surrounded to the north by Kaladar, to the south by Nu Dorcha and to the west by its rival and current enemy Cynnes.
+Situated on the central east coast of Andoria, the Kingdom of Protego is surrounded to the north by Kaladar, to the south by Nu Dorcha and to the west by its rival and current enemy Cynnes.
 Considered by many to have the strongest naval fleet of all the kingdoms, the Protego have taken up the mantle of safeguarding the eastern seas and taxing those wishing to use trade routes through their oceans.
 A reputation that has garnered them no good will with the nations of the world who wish to deal with the Ronn Gnomes and Isen.
 There is no finer example of this distaste than with the country of Cynnes, whose use of Ronn designed firearms is well-known.

 Protego’s problems do not end with its conflict with the Cynnesian people.
 Within their own land the Kingdom of the Gold Dwarves sits stoically in its Gold Mountain capitol of Dul Daern, and has done so for over 1100 years.
 The two nations do not share a friendly relationship.
 The Dwarves believe their claim on the mountains is their birthright, and the Kingdom of Protego insists that they pay tribute to their King.
 Both nations do have embassies, and political agents working towards an agreement, but neither side is willing to make any concessions and such the in-fighting continues.

 Near the Kingdom’s southern border exists a small nation of Grugach Elves.
-Their nation of Melda-Mar has only existed for the last 50 years, and the Protego have taken offense that they would claim land rightfully owned by the king, and the Duchy of Gijon.
+The nation of Melda-Mar has only existed for the last 50 years, and the Protego have taken offense that they would claim land rightfully owned by the King, and the Duchy of Gijon.
 Since the Elves are content with their relationship with the Gold Dwarves, they have stayed mostly within their own borders, and only strike when someone is foolish enough to threaten their lands.

 Their biggest conflict takes place in the west of their Kingdom along the border with Cynnes.
 A fight that is going nowhere since neither side is fully willing to commit to it.
 The Cynnes have the Dark Lands to contend with, and so the majority of their military might defends against that enemy, and the Eastern coastal cities of Protego, Capitol included, do not see the need to extend itself beyond the constant supply lines they offer to their front.
 This leaves the Duchies of Vigo, and Trujillo to orchestrate the majority of the fighting first hand.
 The Duchy of Murcia has seen little incursion due to the mountains that separate the two kingdom’s borders.